Jace Peterson Preview, Player Props: Diamondbacks vs. Astros

 Jace Peterson At The Plate

-- Peterson is batting .212 with 10 doubles, four triples, six home runs and 45 walks.
+- Peterson is hitting .213 with 10 doubles, four triples, six home runs and 46 walks.

-- He has hit a long ball in 3.9% of his games this year, and 1.4% of his plate appearances.
+- He has hit a home run in 3.8% of his games this year, and 1.4% of his trips to the plate.

-- In 17.8% of his games this year, Peterson has notched at least one RBI.
-In nine of those games (7.0%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.
+- Peterson has picked up an RBI in 17.7% of his games this year, with more than one RBI in 6.9% of his games.
+He has also plated three or more runs in three contests.

-- He has scored in 30 of 129 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.